 - Foreigners were to be included in festivals and celebrations mandated in the Law (Deuteronomy 16:14; 26:11).

-All believers are to show hospitality to strangers.
+Show hospitality to strangers.

-All believers are strangers on Earth.
+All believers are strangers on earth.

-… live out your time as foreigners here with reverent fear.—1 Peter 1:17
+… live out your time as foreigners here with reverent fear.—1 Peter 1:17 (NIV)